gyurebalint/Notes/Server/Hardware.md

 check for a hd grapics 630 processor (buy it used) and see what kind of motherboard do I need.
 [source](https://www.youtube.com/watch?v=uShvhV2ZZCA)

+"J4105 has an intel 600 series igpu.
+It supports 4k hevc transcoding.
+I am sure it can do 3 1080p h264 transcodes on the fly.
+I used the j3455 cpu and i could do 2 1080p transcodes on the fly.
+Go with it, it is a great motherboard.
+I had to let it go because i wanted to have a vm with router, requireing 2 nics."

 CPU
 for transcoding intel hd grapics 630 cable lake chip